derickschaefer/static-cache-wrangler/readme.txt

 **Static Cache Generator** is a *lazy-loading, low-resource static cache and export engine* that automatically creates self-contained HTML versions of your WordPress site.

-It’s perfect for anyone who wants to **preserve, distribute, or accelerate WordPress content** — whether you're archiving a client site, deploying to a CDN, or creating a portable offline version that just works anywhere.
+It's perfect for anyone who wants to **preserve, distribute, or accelerate WordPress content** — whether you're archiving a client site, deploying to a CDN, or creating a portable offline version that just works anywhere.

 Unlike traditional static site plugins that require full re-builds or database schema changes, **Static Cache Generator is zero-impact** —
-* It does not add custom database tables or modify your schema.*
+* It does not add custom database tables or modify your schema.
-* All plugin options, cron jobs, and transients are automatically cleaned up upon uninstall.*
+* All plugin options, cron jobs, and transients are automatically cleaned up upon uninstall.
-* Your WordPress database remains exactly as it was before installation.*
+* Your WordPress database remains exactly as it was before installation.

 **Perfect for:**
 * Creating fully offline or portable copies of WordPress sites